Does your home suffer from clutter?

 One of the reasons you might have a lot of clutter in your home is because you just have too much stuff in general.
 The more possessions you have, the more difficult it will be to create and maintain a method of organization.
 Get a few boxes or bags and go through your stuff.

-With all of your belongings, ask yourself this question: have you used it within the past year?
+With all of your belongings, ask yourself this question: have you used them within the past year?
 If the answer is “no,” throw it in a bag to be donated (or thrown out, if it’s too ragged or useless).
 You don’t need it, and it’s likely causing you more stress than good.

 4. Grab a buddy to help you